tkt-actions/add-issue-links/README.md

 ### Set up optional parameters

 - `branch-prefix` - A prefix of a branch name for finding a related issue.
+The regex can be used.
   (Default: "issue-")
 - `position` - Change position of link text section.
   (allow "top" or "bottom".
 Default: "bottom")